-The WindFloat Project developed an innovative technology to the exploitation of wind potential at sea, at depths of more than 40m.
-The innovation focus of the project was the conception of a floating foundation, based on the experiences from the oil and gas industry, to support multi-MW wind turbines in offshore applications.
+The WindFloat Project has developed an innovative technology to allow the exploration of wind potential at sea, at depths of over 40m.
+The project's innovation focus was the development of a floating platform, based on the experiences of the oil and gas industries, to support multi-MW wind turbines in marine applications.

-The floating foundation is semi-submersible, anchored to the seabed.
-Its stability is due to the use of "water entrapment plates" on the bottom of the three pillars, associated with a static and dynamic ballast system.
+The floating platform is semi-submersible and is anchored to the seabed.
+Stability is due to the use of "water trap plates" at the bottom of the three pillars, associated with a static and dynamic ballast system.
 WindFloat adapts to any type of offshore wind turbine.
-It is built entirely onshore - including the installation of the turbine, thus preventing the work from having to be carried out offshore, which would have an impact on the marine environment.
+It is built entirely on land, including the installation of the turbine, thus preventing the work from having to be carried out offshore, which would have an impact on the marine environment.

 Installation of the Windfloat 1

-The WindFloat 1 operated for 5 years with high availability, producing more than 17GWh at sea states up to 7m of significant wave weight and surviving waves of 17m.
+Windfloat 1 operated for five years with high availability, producing more than 17GWh, in a sea with waves of more than 7 meters and remaining operational even with waves of 17m.

 See some photo of the WindFloat: